aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-charts-and-shapes/generate-chart-by-processing-smart-markers/_index.md

 For the sake of simplicity, we will create the designer spreadsheet using the Aspose.Cells for .NET API and later process it against a dynamically created data source for demonstration purposes.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageChartsAndShapes-GenerateChartByProcessingSmartMarkers-CreationOfDesignerSpreadsheet.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-GenerateChartByProcessingSmartMarkers-CreationOfDesignerSpreadsheet.cs" >}}

 ## Processing Designer Spreadsheet